CamCove-Crichton/newborn-photography/README.md

 - Added in a NewTodo view for the Admin to have access to, when viewing the booking detail, so they can add a todo item for thet particluar booking for anything the Admin may need to action before the photo session
 - Updated the BookingDetail view to enable displaying the todo items within the template, and updated the booking_detail.html template to iterate through todo items added to the booking and only display them if the user logged in is the Admin
 - Added in a view and created a template for the admin to view the full details of a todo item, and gave it the url path using the slug and the id
+- Added in a view to enable the admin to edit the todo items and created a url path and a template for the view

 ### Future Developments